Unsupervised Learning Techniques for Large-Scale, Multi-Trial Neural Data

 Tensor Decomposition of Neural Data

 Commonly used methods for dimensionality reduction (such as PCA) identify low-dimensional features of within-trial neural dynamics, but do not model changes in neural activity across trials.
 To better understand processes like learning and trial-to-trial variability, I'm exploring tensor decomposition methods to find reduced representations of multi-trial datasets.

-Analysis of neural data often relies on a strict alignment of neural activity to a stimulus or behavioral event on each trial.
-However, alignment to external events is not always possible (e.g., in cases where neural activity is locked to internal cognitive states or decisions or other unobserved latent factors).
-I've developed a method to align trials by time warping, while jointly fitting a dimensionality reduction model.
-This was done in close collaboration with Ben Poole and Niru Maheswaranathan.
+Analysis of neural data often relies on manual alignment of neural activity to a stimulus or behavioral event on each trial.
+However, alignment to external events is not always possible (e.g., in cases where neural activity is locked to internal cognitive states or decisions).
+I'm working to develop automatic alignment methods for these cases, enabling discovery of otherwise hidden neural coding patterns.

 Theoretical Molecular Neurobiology